ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Applying Mixins to Your Base Project Configuration

 Once you have a base configuation loaded, you may want to modify it for any number of reasons.
-Example scenarios:
+Some example scenarios:

 * A single project actually contains mutiple build variations.
 You would like to maintain a common configuration that is shared among build